-- Your For the motion to be denied, you must file a written response.
-Your written response must comply with Rule 56(e) of the Federal Rules of Civil Procedure and Local Rule 7056-2 of this court.
+NOTICE TO PRO SE LITIGANT OPPOSING MOTION FOR SUMMARY JUDGMENT must comply with Rule 56(e) of the Federal Rules of Civil Procedure and Local Rule 7056-2 of this court.
 These rules are available on the internet and at any law library.
 Your Local Rule 7056-2